Gene Leis: The Nexsus Recorded Course

 By the mid 1970s, Leis had sold over 225,000 of his recorded courses and over two million copies of the Instruction Chord Book for Guitar.

 The studio in Manhattan Beach was a recording studio, a distribution center, and a retail store.
 In the late 1960s he built small studios for teaching guitar lessons.
 His students included Jeff Linsky.
 In 1970 he recorded Gene Leis Plays Beautiful Music, also known as Music to Iron By.

 Leis performed with guitarist Ron Anthony at Beach Bum Burt's in Redondo Beach, California.
 He retired in the 1970s, selling the studio and moving to Santa Maria, California, where he continued to sell his books, play at local clubs, and record others.
 He died in Santa Maria on March 15, 1993 at age of 73.

+Personal life

+Leis married in 1943.
+He and his wife Leitha Leis had two sons, Larry and Bill, a daughter Gayle, and later, four grandchildren.